galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 Once the start entity is chosen, the query builder is displayed.

 The query builder is composed of a graph.
 Nodes represents *entities* and links represents *relations* between entities.
-The selected entity is surrounded by a red circle. links and other entities are dotted and lighter because there are not instantiated.
+The selected entity is surrounded by a red circle.
+Links and other entities are dotted and lighter because there are not instantiated.

 ![query builder](images/query_builder.png "Query builder, Differential Expression is the selected entity, Gene Symbol is a suggested entity")

 On the right, attributes of the selected entity are displayed as attribute boxes.
-Each boxes have an eye icon.
-Open eye mean the attribute will be displayed on the results.
+Each box has an eye icon: an opened eye means the attribute will be displayed on the results.

 > ### {% icon hands_on %} Hands-on: Ask for all Differential Expression and display some attributes
 > 1. Display `logFC` and `adj.P.val` by clicking on the eye icon